astronomer/docs/learn/custom-xcom-backends-tutorial.md

     if map_index is not None:
         query = query.filter_by(map_index=map_index)

-    # delete the XComs containing the reference string from metadata database
+    # delete the XCom containing the reference string from metadata database
     query.delete()
 ```